garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

 The mode that the action should be executed in (e.g. 'sync' or 'local' for Deploy actions).
 Set to 'default' if no special mode is being used.

+Build actions inherit the mode from Deploy actions that depend on them.
+E.g. If a Deploy action is in 'sync' mode and depends on a Build action, the Build action will inherit the 'sync' mode setting from the Deploy action.
+This enables installing different tools that may be necessary for different development modes.

 | Type     | Default     |
 | -------- | ----------- |
 | `string` | `"default"` |